Songbird tells shareholders to take no action on $4 billion bid

-LONDON Canary Wharf owner Songbird Estates Plc SBDE.L has told shareholders to take no action on a Qatari-led $4 billion (2.57 billion pounds) takeover bid, reiterating that the 350 pence per share cash offer undervalued the company.
+LONDON Canary Wharf owner Songbird Estates Plc has told shareholders to take no action on a Qatari-led $4 billion takeover bid, reiterating that the 350 pence per share cash offer undervalued the company.

 "The board believes that the offer from QIA and Brookfield does not reflect the full value of the company, its unique operating platform and future growth potential," Songbird said in a statement, advising shareholders to do nothing until they receive Songbird's official response.